ErinFlyingSkyRocket/DjOpenKB/documentations/LDAP_LDAPS_SETUP.md

 - `LDAP_SERVER_URI` should use the Domain Controller hostname/FQDN, not the IP address.
 - `LDAP_EXTRA_HOSTNAME`, `LDAP_EXTRA_SHORT_HOSTNAME`, and `LDAP_DC_IP` are optional and only help Docker resolve the hostname when DNS is unavailable.
 - `LDAP_BIND_DN` must be the real AD service account login format that can bind/search, for example `svc_djopenkb@openkb.local`.
-- `LDAP_REQUIRED_GROUP_DN` is mandatory when `LDAP_ENABLED=true` and `DEBUG=false`.
+- `LDAP_REQUIRED_GROUP_DN` is mandatory whenever `LDAP_ENABLED=true`.
 Create a dedicated AD security group such as `KB-Users`, add only approved users, and copy its exact distinguished name.
-Users outside this group are rejected even if their password is valid.
+An absent or incorrect DN fails closed during Django startup; users outside the group are rejected even if their password is valid.
 - `LDAP_GROUP_SEARCH_BASE` can usually match `LDAP_USER_SEARCH_BASE`; narrow it to the relevant OU only when your AD structure permits that.
 - The public email domain and the AD UPN suffix may be different.
 Include both in LDAP_ALLOWED_EMAIL_DOMAINS if both are accepted for login.
 ```